P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Appendix A

-In Section~3, we omitted some details on the illustrative example~\eqref{eq:example1}.
 To make the comparison as fair as possible, we have determined the tightest possible bounds for all the split variables without considering interactions between the split variables.
 Since the 1-split is equivalent to the big-M formulation, these bounds also give us the smallest valid big-M coefficients.

 By considering both the box constraints and the fact that one of the constraints in the two disjunctions must hold, we can derive stronger valid bounds.
 For a 1-split formulation the bounds are

 Due to symmetry, the bounds for any balanced 2-split formulation, \ie with the same number of variables in each split, are